dodona-edu/judge-prolog/README.md

 :- use_module("/mnt/.../evaluation/.....simple.pl").
 ```

-The results stored in `workspace/results.json` are then consulted to build the feedback table
+The results stored in `workspace/results.json` are then consulted to build the
+feedback table

+## Todos

+- [ ] Using the partial format
+- [ ] make text below clearer